wp-plugins/mobileview/readme.txt

 License: GPLv3 or later
 Tags: mobile, mobile theme, mobileview, android, apple, blackberry, colorlabs, iphone, smartphone, skin

-MobileView is a free wordpress plugin to transform your wordpress site into mobile-friendly theme for various devices.
+MobileView is a free WordPress plugin to transform your WordPress site into mobile-friendly theme for various devices.

 == Description ==

 Enhance your WordPress website with the MobileView Plugin.
-Transform your wordpress site into mobile-friendly theme for various devices including iPad, iPhone, Android, Blackberry or Windows Phone.
+Transform your WordPress site into mobile-friendly theme for various devices including iPad, iPhone, Android, Blackberry or Windows Phone.

 It includes a theme panel that allows you to customize the settings, create custom mobile menu, and try different landing page for your mobile site.
 It is easy, fast and free.

 Features :

 <ul>
-<li>Detect mobile devices automatically.</li>
+<li>Detect mobile devices automatically</li>
-<li>A mobile Theme Panel.</li>
+<li>A mobile Theme Panel</li>
-<li>Redirect or choose different landing page for your mobile site.</li>
+<li>Redirect or choose different landing page for your mobile site</li>
-<li>Include or exclude certain pages from mobile site viewing.</li>
+<li>Include or exclude certain pages from mobile site viewing</li>
 <li>Customizable menu</li>
-<li>Mobile to desktop switcher.</li>
+<li>Mobile to desktop switcher</li>
 <li>Import/Export panel settings.</li>
 </ul>